PeacePeters/python-helloworld/README.md

 # python-helloworld

-This is a basi Flask application.
+This is a basic Flask application.